Should you purchase remaindered books from your publisher?

 But first: What are remaindered books?

-In short, the majority of mainstream books are eventually remaindered – in some cases, much too quickly.
-For example, I found an outstanding work of fiction in the Dollar Tree Store in 2018 that was only published in 2015.
-By comparison, books that we produce (as an Indy Publisher) might sell for a decade or more.
-A book that we published in 2015 really took off in 2018.
-We avoided the burden of warehoused copies via the print-on-demand alternative.
+In short, the majority of mainstream books are eventually remaindered – in the majority of cases, much too quickly.
+For example, I found an outstanding work of fiction in the Dollar Tree Store in 2018 that was only published in 2015, now selling for one dollar.
+By comparison, books that we produce (as an Indy Publisher) might continue to sell at our initial retail price for a decade or more.
+A book that we published in 2015, for example, had few sales for two years, but finally took off in 2018!
+Inbetween, we avoided the burden of warehoused copies via the print-on-demand alternative.

 My experience with remaindered books:

-I bought the remaindered copies of my first two mainstream books after several years in circulation.
-Combined, I purchased over one thousand copies – hard covers and paperbacks – packed in fifty boxes or more.
+I purchased the remaindered copies of my first two mainstream books after several years in circulation.
+Combined, I bought over one thousand copies – hard covers and paperbacks – packed in fifty boxes or more.
 It certainly felt like more.

 I then spent over a decade transporting and storing these remaindered books – filling up closets, storage lockers, cars, moving vans, trucks, a temporary (humidity-controlled) locker in a new city, and finally a non-humidity controlled storage locker in my new home.
 My building does not offer air-conditioned or humidity controlled lockers.

-My Option: Pay $40 a month to store these out-of-print books offsite – perhaps for life – or store them for free onsite.
-Regrettably, I couldn’t bring myself to destroy or throw the books away.
-(But eventually, definitely, maybe, perhaps, soon…)
+Pay $40 a month to store these out-of-print books offsite – perhaps for life – or store them for free onsite.

 Over the years, I donated countless boxes to senior citizen homes, non-profits and libraries.
-I paid to remove these heavy boxes from storage, transport them to such organizations, and to move them between temporary storage lockers and their current resting place – so to speak.
-I spent well over $500 in the (yes) vain attempt to preserve my written words.
+I paid men to help me remove these heavy boxes from storage, transport them to such organizations, and to move them between temporary storage lockers and their current resting place – so to speak.
+By the time I “gave up,” I had spent well over $500 in the (yes) vain attempt to preserve my written words.

 What does this mean for you?